crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/types-of-penetration-testing/README.md

 ### Key takeaways

-* Types of penetration testing include network, wireless, web application, physical, social engineering, and cloud.
+- Penetration testing is categorized into several types, each targeting a specific part of the modern attack surface, including network, wireless, web application, cloud, social engineering, and physical security.
-* Black box penetration testing and white box penetration testing methods broadly simulate an insider's and outsider's attack types.
-* Organizations must weigh potential benefits vs possible risks when deciding the details of the penetration test.
+- The approach to testing is defined by the tester's knowledge: White box (full knowledge) is thorough and fast, black box (zero knowledge) is realistic but slower, and grey box (partial knowledge) offers a balanced hybrid.
+- The perspective of testing is crucial, with external tests simulating an outside attacker and internal tests assessing the risks of a compromised device or malicious insider, often validating Zero-Trust controls.
+- Penetration testing carries inherent operational risks (like system crashes or performance degradation) and strategic risks (like eavesdropping on the test itself), which must be carefully managed through scoping, scheduling, and mitigation strategies.

 ### References